 (No Business)

-C/300/22 - M17 Item ID:75238 – WITHDRAWN
+C/300/22 - M17 Item ID:75238 – MINUTES TO BE AMENDED HERE:

+St Brigid’s Well, Clondalkin

-Proposed by Councillor E. Ó Broin:
+Proposed by Councillor E. Ó Broin and seconded by Councillor F. Timmons:

 It has been put to me that the inundation ongoing on the site of the new HSE Primary Healthcare Centre on the Boot Road in Clondalkin (SD11A/0135) is a chance to reinstate the St Brigid´s Well which has not been a functioning well since the Fonthill Road was built.
 As such this Area Committee agrees to the reinstatement of well water at St Brigid's Well on the Boot Road in Clondalkin.
 This issue has previously been referred to in QUESTION NO. 10 from the January 2020 meeting of Clondalkin ACM and in Members Reps.
 ID: 1710614.

-It was proposed by Councillor P. Kavanagh and Seconded by Councillor E. Ó Broin to have this motion WITHDRAWN.
+The following report by the Chief Executive which had been circulated was READ:

+The natural spring supply to St Brigid's Well stopped following developments in the area, including the Fonthill Road South which was constructed close to the well in the 1990's.
+Any alternative supply, such as sinking a well or bringing water from a development on Boot Road would entail installing network and pumping infrastructure, which is not currently planned.
+There is a small water supply to the St Brigid's Well structure from the public water main.

+A discussion followed with contributions from Councillors E Ó Broin, P. Kavanagh, F. Timmons, W. Carey.
+Mr. D. Sargent, A/Senior Engineer responded to the members queries and the motion was AGREED.

 The meeting concluded at 5.54pm.